 KINDLE /PAPERBACK PREVIEW

 Kindle Ebook Preview: click on the “Launch Previewer.”
 Allow it to load.
 It might take time, depending on how strong your network is.
-I always recommend that you publish your book when the network is strong so that you won’t get frustrated along the line.
+I always recommend that you publish your book when the network is strong so you won’t get frustrated.
 If your network is strong, the preview should load within 5 minutes.
 Once the preview loads, click on the slide icon by the right and check each page and see if they are well arranged.
 Also, check if the cover is positioned very well.
 Check all the whole pages and see if they are well organized.

-If there are errors, go back and edit your book or cover, upload it again, and preview it again.
+If there are errors, go back and edit your book or cover, upload it again, and preview it.
 But if there are no issues, go back and continue with your publishing.

 Paperback Book Preview: Click on launch previewer.
 You will be taken to the preview page.
 Check if the fonts are correctly embedded.
 Check if the cover is placed well.
 Change from “two-page view” to “thumbnail view” and check all the pages.
-If there is an error, click the “Exit print previewer” and go back and correct it and upload it.
+If there is an error, click the “Exit print previewer,” go back, correct it, and upload again.
 But if there are no errors, click “Approve” and continue with your publishing.
-You can also download a pdf prove at the top right corner of the page.
+You can also download a pdf proof at the page’s top right corner.

 Common problems with Book Cover Uploading